-The Texas Department of Safety issues background check reports for the state.
+The Department of Safety issues reports from a background check in Texas.
 Their database contains information from the Computerized Criminal History (CCH) system and includes “arrests, prosecutions and the disposition of the case for persons arrested for Class B misdemeanor or greater violation of criminal statutes, plus Class C convictions or deferred adjudications that are reported to the Department.”

-To search the criminal database, you must first sign up for a CRS Secure Website account and purchase credits at $1/per credit.
+To search the criminal database and do a Texas DPS background check, you must first sign up for a CRS Secure Website account and purchase credits at $1/per credit.
 The state's Department of Safety offers public access to criminal history and sex offender searches.
 Employers, law enforcement agents, and licensing authorities can sign up for an account to do multiple searches on individuals.
 Offenders can use Texas’ FACT Clearinghouse system to obtain a copy of their own background information using fingerprints.
 Texas has a specific website just for sex offender searches which is free to use.

 An official Texas background check report will show strictly criminal information such as arrests, warrants, felonies, misdemeanors, convictions, incarcerations and court dispositions of Class B and Class C cases.
 The report will also show basic demographic information such as name, age, date of birth, address, phone, height, weight, and other physical descriptors along with mug shots, if available.
 Public requests from name searches may not produce any results due to inaccurate information, problems with the database or human error.
 They recommend using at least full name and date of birth for best results.
 Law enforcement agencies use fingerprinting for a perfect match, but this option is not available to the general public.